 Costs

 The cost of the program is estimated at US$40,000,000.
 The IDB approved on December 14, 2016 the EMEP loan (3877/OC-JA), which comprises US$15 million resources from the IDB ordinary capital and US$15 million to be provided as parallel co-financing by JICA through the Co-financing of Renewable Energy and Energy Efficiency (CORE) mechanism.
 In March 2017, the GOJ confirmed to the IDB its interest to extend and complement the retrofit activities in the EMEP loan by obtaining non-reimbursable co-financing resources from the European Union Caribbean Investment Facility (EU-CIF), of a further US$ 10 million.
-This Grant is currently being processed for approval by the IDB and by the EU, with the expectation of signing the non-reimbursable agreement in October of 2017.

 The Programme comprises two operations (JA-L1056 and JA-G1003) and three sources of funds: an IDB loan for US$15 million, a JICA loan for US$15 million (as Joint Cofinancing, see definition below) and, an EU-CIF grant for US$ 10 million (as a Cofinancing Administered by the IDB, see definition below), totaling US$40 million.